 Frequently Asked Questions

-Facelift costs in Dubai depend on the surgical technique (deep plane, SMAS, mini facelift), the extent of correction required, anaesthesia, facility standards, and whether a neck lift or other procedures are combined.
-An accurate assessment requires an individual clinical evaluation at Seline Clinic, Jumeirah, Dubai.
+The cost of a facelift depends on the surgical technique required (deep plane, SMAS, or mini facelift), the complexity of the individual case, anaesthesia, facility standards, and whether procedures are combined.
+An accurate assessment requires an individual clinical evaluation — not a general price list.

 Is Dubai good for plastic surgery?